Elizabeth Hussey, Baroness Hungerford: Early life

 Hussey was born about 1510 in Sleaford, Lincolnshire.
 She was the daughter of John Hussey, 1st Baron Hussey of Sleaford (c.
 1465 – 1537) and Anne Grey, Baroness Hussey (c.1490–1545).
 Her parents held high positions at the Tudor court.
-Her father was a member of the House of Lords, a Chamberlain to King Henry VIII's daughter, Mary I of England and travelled to France to take part in the Field of the Cloth of Gold meeting between Henry VIII and Francis I, King of France in 1520.
+Her father was a member of the House of Lords, a Chamberlain to King Henry VIII's daughter, Mary I and travelled to France to take part in the Field of the Cloth of Gold meeting between Henry VIII and Francis I of France in 1520.
 Her mother was a close friend of Catherine of Aragon.
-She was also one of Mary's, personal attendants, a member of her court and was imprisoned in the Tower of London for continuing to call her Princess after this had been forbidden by the King.
+She was also one of Mary's personal attendants, a member of her court and was imprisoned in the Tower of London for continuing to call her Princess after this had been forbidden by the King.

 Marriages

 Hussey married firstly Walter Hungerford, 1st Baron Hungerford of Heytesbury (died 1540), as his third wife, in 1532.
 He was the only child of Sir Edward Hungerford (died 1522) of Farleigh Hungerford, Somerset, and his first wife, Jane, daughter of John, Lord Zouche of Harringworth.

 Hungerford's treatment of his wife, which she endured for years, was remarkable for its brutality.
-In an appeal for protection which she addressed to Thomas Cromwell, chief minister of King Henry VIII of England, in about 1536, Hussey asserted that her husband had kept her incarcerated at Farleigh Castle for four years, had starved her and endeavoured on several occasions to poison her.
+In an appeal for protection which she addressed to Thomas Cromwell, chief minister of King Henry VIII, in about 1536, Hussey asserted that her husband had kept her incarcerated at Farleigh Castle for four years, had starved her and endeavoured on several occasions to poison her.
 She begged Cromwell to work to grant her a divorce from him, and he duly commissioned William Petrie and Thomas Benet to advance a bill in Parliament regarding the matter of the marriage.

 Around this time, her husband was already falling from favour and the privy council investigated unsavoury rumours about him.
 He, together with his personal chaplain William Bird, Rector of Fittleton and Vicar of Bradford, were accused of sympathising with the Pilgrimage of Grace.
 Secondly, Hungerford was accused of having instructed a chaplain named Dr Maudlin to practise conjuring and magic to "compass or imagine" the king's death.
 Lastly, he was accused of committing sodomy with William Master and Thomas Smith, two of his servants, which was forbidden by the Buggery Act 1533.
 Hussey's husband was charged on all of the three crimes, was attainted by act of parliament and was beheaded at Tower Hill on 28 July 1540.
 Hussey had escaped from her marriage by the conviction of her husband and was now a widow.

 She married secondly Sir Robert Throckmorton of Coughton, Warwickshire (d.
 1586), as his second wife.

 They had four daughters, who were raised in the Catholic faith of their ancestors: